 Battery life is most important to endurance athletes, but it can also be frustrating to recharge your watch every day, even as a recreational athlete.
 Several variables make it challenging to test the battery life of these GPS watches fairly because it hinges on how you use your watch.
 There are two important battery usage types — normal use and activity usage.
 We tested normal use (some manufacturers call this "smartwatch usage") by running just a few hours a week and using the device as a daily smartwatch — which included fielding random numbers of text notifications per day.

 We also tested battery usage to determine how many hours each watch can last during a continuous activity, like a race.
 To do this, we let each watch run tracking data from a full charge until it was empty to see which one would make your 100-mile ultra without needing a charge and which wouldn't.
 An ultra runner, cyclist, or triathlete might need the battery to last during their activity for 10+ hours.
 We also explored various battery modes and battery-saving features.
-These are useful in providing the user control on extending the life of their models in both smartwatch or GPS recording modes.
+These are useful in providing the user with control over extending the life of their models in both smartwatch or GPS recording modes.
 Having easy access to these modes increased the battery life score.
 While pure numbers produced a high score, having easy-to-use battery functions also helped a product gain points by allowing the user to understand and feel confident in changing settings and modes easily.